Charles Lynch (judge): Career

 In 1767, Charles became a justice of the peace of Bedford County, Virginia but was disowned by the Quakers for taking an oath of office, something they were not permitted to do.
 Lynch served in the Virginia House of Burgesses and the Convention from 1769 until 1778, when he became a militia colonel.
-After the Revolution, he served in the Virginia Senate from 1784 to 1789.
 In several incidents in 1780, Lynch and several other militia officers and justices of the peace rounded up suspects who were thought to be a part of a Loyalist uprising in southwestern Virginia.
 The suspects were given a summary trial at an informal court; sentences handed down included whipping, property seizure, coerced pledges of allegiance, and conscription into the military.
 Lynch's extralegal actions were legitimized by the Virginia General Assembly in 1782.
+After the Revolution, he served in the Virginia Senate from 1784 to 1789.